Side wall with wall walk

 Where the wall adjoins the Munot

-The western side wall, built around 1360, originally included a defensive corridor, a narrow platform that ran along the top of the wall.
-This was used for surveillance and defense.
+The west flanking wall, built around 1360, originally included a defensive corridor, a narrow platform that ran along the top of the wall.
+From here, the area in front of the fortification could be easily overlooked and defended.
 Where the wall adjoins the Munot, the doorway that once led to the wall walk is still visible.

-Unfortunately, the wooden walkway was completely destroyed in a fire in 1871.
-Charred beam heads and black burn marks on the wall still bear witness to this event today.
+Unfortunately the wooden wall walk was completely destroyed by fire in 1871.
+Even today, charred beam heads and black smudges on the wall still attest to this event.

 Bild: Museum zu Allerheiligen Schaffhausen, Inv.
 B5082

-Reconstruction proposals for the battlement: Earlier wall walk on stilts (a), later wall walk with horizontal cantilever beams (b).
+Earlier wall walk on long stilts (a) and later wall walk with horizontal cantilever beams (b).
+The original large battlements were later replaced by small loop-holes.